Quantum Radar for ISAC: Sum-Rate Optimization: Radar Systems

-Fig.~\ref{Fig:Pd_Vs_SINR_Classical-Quantum_Protocol} presents the detection probability as a function of SINR for the QI radar and its classical CS benchmark.
-The assumed signal frequency is $f = 24$ GHz, which, utilizing~(\ref{Eq:Bose-Einstein_Distribution}), corresponds to $N_n \approx 253.9$ at room temperate of $T = 293$ K. It is evident that the QI radar outperforms the classical CS radar across a wide SINR range.
-This performance gap becomes more pronounced as $P_f$ decreases.
+Assuming a maximized quantum advantage of $\mathcal{Q} = 3$~dB, Fig.~\ref{Fig:Pd_Vs_SINR_Classical_Quantum_Protocol} shows the detection probability as a function of SINR for the quantum TMSV radar compared with its classical CS benchmark.
+It is evident that the quantum TMSV radar outperforms the CS radar over a wide SINR range, with the performance gap becoming more pronounced as $P_f$ decreases.
 In practical radar systems, a target $P_d$ is typically specified for a given $P_f$, which in turn determines the required SINR.
-To reflect this operational perspective, Fig.~\ref{Fig:SINR_Vs_Pd_Classical-Quantum_Protocol} shows the required SINR as a function of $P_d$ for $P_f = 10^{-6}$, which clearly illustrates the quantum advantage in terms of SINR savings under varying detection requirements.
+To reflect this operational perspective, Fig.~\ref{Fig:SINR_Vs_Pd_Classical_Quantum_Protocol} shows the required SINR as a function of $P_d$ for $P_f = 10^{-6}$, clearly illustrating the quantum advantage, namely a reduction in the required SINR across varying detection probability requirements.

+The performance advantage of the quantum TMSV radar arises when the mean photon number per temporal--spectral mode, $n_{s,m}$, is much smaller than unity and the background thermal noise is high.
+For $f = 16.0$~GHz at room temperature ($T = 293.0$~K), the latter condition is satisfied with $n_w \approx 381.1$, as obtained from~(\ref{Eq:Bose-Einstein_Distribution}).
+To satisfy the low signal power requirement of quantum TMSV, the total signal energy, $\mathscr{E}_s$, must be distributed over a large number of temporal--spectral modes

+where $\mathscr{E}_{s,m}$ is the energy per mode, $M$ is the number of modes, and $h$ is Planck's constant.
+The total number of independent modes is given by~\cite{shapiro2020quantum}

+where $\Delta$ is the signal dwell time and $B$ is the signal bandwidth.
+In the microwave regime ($3 < f < 30$~GHz), state-of-the-art Josephson parametric amplifiers can generate broadband TMSV states with bandwidths of $B = 3.0$~GHz~\cite{livreri2023microwave, macklin2015near}, and recent work has reported bandwidths up to $B = 4.0$~GHz~\cite{fasolo2022bimodal}.
+This leads to a mode count that grows linearly with dwell time, as shown in Fig.~\ref{Fig:Modes_Vs_Dwell_Time}.

+For a given SINR budget, $\gamma_b$, the SINR can be distributed across $M$ modes.
+From~(\ref{Eq:CS_Radar_Parameters}), when $K = M$ and $\gamma = \gamma_b / M$, the dependence on $M$ cancels out, so the classical CS radar performance is unaffected by $M$.
+In contrast, the quantum TMSV radar performance depends explicitly on $M$, as indicated by~(\ref{Eq:TMSV_Radar_Parameter_1}) and~(\ref{Eq:TMSV_Radar_Parameter_2}).
+The auxiliary parameters then take the form